Tornado outbreak of March 14–15, 2008: Atlanta, Georgia

 Twenty-seven people were treated for injuries.
 In addition, over 20 homes were completely destroyed.

-All of CNN's TV networks remained on the air, but there was damage to the glass roof of the CNN Center atrium, flooding part of the food court.
-Additionally, blown-out windows in the ground floor CNN.com newsroom and the fourth floor videotape library caused minor damage.
+All of CNN's TV networks remained on the air, but the glass roof of the CNN Center atrium was damaged, flooding part of the food court.
+Additionally, blown-out windows in the ground-floor CNN.com newsroom and the fourth-floor videotape library caused minor damage.
 Live news coverage of the aftermath was carried on CNN International, in turn simulcast domestically on CNN until 1 am EDT.
 CNN resumed broadcasting from their main newsroom at 6 am EDT, showing several parts of the newsroom with computer stations covered with tarps, the damaged atrium of CNN Center, and staff using trash cans and buckets to collect dripping rainwater to the right of the anchor desk due to the damaged roof.
 When more storms moved in later in the day, the network was forced to move all Atlanta on-camera operations to the windowless CNN-I studio, while taped programming was shown for most of the day.

 The city received emergency assistance from the Georgia Emergency Management Agency (GEMA), Highway Emergency Response Operators (HEROs), Fulton and DeKalb counties (where Atlanta is situated), and surrounding cities and counties.
 Atlanta Mayor Shirley Franklin also declared a state of emergency for the city and Governor Sonny Perdue issued a state state of emergency declaration for Atlanta enabling the city to seek disaster aid from the Federal Emergency Management Agency (FEMA).
 President Bush declared a major disaster on March 20.

-At the time, it was the most expensive tornado in Atlanta history, in raw U.S. dollars, after the 1999 Oklahoma City tornado, costing a half-billion dollars.
+At the time, it was the most expensive tornado in Atlanta history, in raw U.S. dollars, after the 1999 Bridge Creek-Moore tornado, which cost half a billion dollars.